pi-this/T-BAGc/README.md

 ```
 T-BAGc main.bag
 ```
-If your file name is not main.bag change the name to suit the name of your file.
+If your file name is not main. bag change the name to suit the name of your file.
 Make sure when you do run the file that you are in its file path.
 If you are not in the same folder, that is fine, however in that case you must type up the entire path to the .bag file.